Hello, it looks like you are visiting from United States / Estados Unidos Language US Go to United States (English) / Estados Unidos (español) site

 2. Safety

-Sunglasses protect against sun damage to the eyes and other elements when outdoors.
+Sunglasses protect the eyes and surrounding sensitive skin against sun damage and other elements when outdoors.
 Sunglasses guard against harsh wind, dust, sand, and other airborne debris that irritate the eyes or could scratch the cornea.

 Make this point with your patients: when the eyes are protected and you’re seeing at your best, you’re also protecting others.
 For example: when driving with polarized lenses, your reaction time is noticeably faster than when not wearing sunglasses.
 Sunwear reduces glare and keeps you safe when navigating situations that require full attention, such as driving or riding a bike.